 Questions about using light therapy to improve acne and breakouts?
 You’re not alone.
 Check out these frequently asked questions about acne and light therapy.

 What is light therapy?

-Light therapy (also known as LED therapy or phototherapy) is a simple, non-invasive treatment for acne and other skin conditions.
+Light therapy (also known as LED therapy or phototherapy) is a simple, non-invasive treatment for acne.
 A light therapy device uses LEDs to shine specific wavelengths of light on the body and cells, resulting in a wide range of health benefits.
 Check out What Is Light Therapy for a full breakdown.